-Optionally, a regression line and quadrant seperators can be included.
+Optionally, a regression line and quadrant separators can be included.

-Clicking on the hamburger, which are the three horizontal lines in the upper right hand corner of the chart, shown below, allows you to select different metrics for the X and Y axis.
+Clicking on the hamburger, which are the three horizontal lines in the upper right hand corner of the chart, this will open a configuration window as shown below.
+Here you can select different metrics for the X and Y axis.

 Several metrics are available from the following groups:

-Also available under the hamburger menu is the ability to turn on/off the Regression Line and Quandrants.
+Also available in the configuration window is the ability to turn on/off the Regression Line and Quandrants.